-Examination of a typical composite satellite image (Fig.1) shows that on May 8, 2010, about a month before the start of the 2010 Newport -Bermuda Race, the main body of the Stream, approximately 60 nm in width, crossed the rhumb line to Bermuda at a point ~ 240nm from Newport.
+Examination of a typical composite satellite image (Fig.1) shows that on May 8, 2010, about a month before the start of the 2010 Newport-Bermuda Race, the main body of the Stream, approximately 60 nm in width, crossed the rhumb line to Bermuda at a point ~ 240nm from Newport.
 The crossing proceeds from west to east and is preceded by a narrow filament of warm water shed from the main body along 38°N. The northern limit of the Stream displays a prominent meandering pattern which increases in amplitude to the east.
 Individually, meanders generally proceed to the east similar to a wave moving across the water's surface at speeds of approximately 10-20nm/day.
-This progression can significantly alter flow directions within the main body of the Stream and the angle at which the Stream crosses the rhumb line.
-In recent years this rate of progression has displayed significant variability ranging from little to no movement to more than 20nm each day.
-Rates are best determined using satellite images extending over 10 to 20 days.
+In recent years however, this orderly progression has often failed to occur with the meander simply deepening in place or on occasion moving to the west towards Cape Hatteras.
+This evolution can significantly alter flow directions in the main body of the Stream and the angle at which the Stream crosses the rhumb line directly affecting optimum routing.
+Determination of the expected meander behavior is best realized by study of a sequence of SST satellite images over a period of months prior to departure.

 Flow speeds vary across the main body with maxima occurring in the vicinity of maximum thermal gradients which are typically found approximately 20-30nm in from the northern edge of the Stream (Fig.2).
 Multiple surveys have shown these maxima to be remarkably constant with values of 4-5 knots +/- 0.5kt.
-Deviations from this tend to be associated with periods of high energy winds.
-It's interesting to note just how narrow the high speed core of the Stream is, how it consists of regions of high and low speeds (i.e. a Filamentous structure), and that as one proceeds to the south and east across the Stream flow directions change from easterlies to westerlies (Fig.2).
+Deviations from this tend to be associated with periods of high energy winds which can produce additional flows equal to approximately 3% of the wind speed.
+It's interesting to note that the maximum currents occur in a number of well defined, discrete, regions.
+The implications of this "filamentous" pattern must be carefully considered in optimum route planning.
+In addition to speed patterns, flow directions can change from easterlies to westerlies (Fig.2) as one proceeds to the south and east across the Stream.
 These counter flows are often observed by Newport-Bermuda racers.